 • And finally, try and eat a healthy, balanced diet.

-The doctors at ROC Private Clinic will be very happy to consult you, assess you and support you through out your pregnancy and after giving birth.
+The doctors at ROC Clinic will be very happy to consult you, assess you and support you through out your pregnancy and after giving birth.

 Leave a Reply